 7. Lack of Self-Care

 b.
-In some, the hero/martyr parent did too much, without teaching us how to do things, making us naive, ignorant or stupid – & dependent on others
+In others, the hero/martyr parent did too much, without teaching us how to do things – making us naive, ignorant or stupid – & dependent on others

 c.
-In others, they did way too little daily care & maintenance for us, so again we had to fake it but trying, never learning to do things easily, correctly, efficiently – or at all.
-(See previous posts)
+In yet others, they did way too little daily care & maintenance for us, so again we had to fake it – but trying, never learning to do things easily, correctly, efficiently, or at all.
+(See Part 1 & 2)

 ♟ Now we don’t know adult self-care (balance a check book, make a resume, fill out forms…), or we do them sometimes but inconsistently, or simply refuse to do what we really do know how (brush teeth, go to the bathroom before bursting, get enough sleep, eat right, put laundry away …. )

-ACoAs keep putting off doing certain things we’d actually like to have (a clean house, mended clothes, a better education, shed weight…), but we don’t want to do it – even tho it makes us feel bad about ourselves.
+ALSO, ACoAs keep putting off doing certain things we’d actually like to have (a clean house, mended clothes, a better education, shed weight…).
+We obsess about them, but ‘refuse’ to act – even though procrastinating makes us feel bad about ourselves.
 We can’t win for losing!

 E.A.: disgust, frustration, guilt, shame, S-H